Installation Instructions for iHR and ISS

 1. Planning Installation

 The software contains two core components: a SQL Server Database and a client, and the software contains three optional components: a Web add-on (ISS), a file share that holds attachments, and a service that e-mails reminders and tasks (e-mailer service).
 In a typical single-user installation, the Database and client are installed on the same computer.
 In a typical client/server installation, the Database, file share, e-mailer service, and Web add-on are installed on one server, and the client is installed on each end-user's workstation.
+In use cases involving more than 500 users, Apex recommends that you reserve a dedicated database server as shown in Table 3 below.

 Table 1.
 System Requirements